The Best Recovery Tools For Runners

 Recovering after a workout is just as important as the actual workout itself.
-Easing muscle soreness and getting the blood flowing gets your body ready for the next hard effort.
+Easing muscle soreness and getting your blood flowing gets the body ready for the next hard effort.
 And ultimately it helps you work harder for longer so you don't get injured or burn out in the middle of your season.
-Runners use a variety of exercise tools that they love to help the recovery process, so if you're looking to up your recovery game here are some of the best pieces of recovery equipment for athletes.
+Runners can use a variety of exercise tools to help the recovery process, so if you're looking to up your recovery game here are some of the best pieces of recovery equipment for athletes.

 The number one exercise recovery tool is sleep; you can check research on it.
 Or, you could cut a few hours out of your sleep each night and see how that goes for your training.
 Of course I'm entirely kidding and I do not think you should do that.
 I don't want you to get hurt.
 But you definitely would learn the power of sleep!